 Q: Do I have to pay costs up front?

 Answer: In most cases we will advance all your costs upfront, prior to filing a lawsuit.
 We will reimburse ourselves at the time of settlement or judgment.

-If I hire you, what can I expect?
+Q: If I hire your firm, what can I expect?

-Answer: At our first meeting, I will obtain information about the accident, your injuries and damages.
-I also will discuss the strengths and weaknesses of your case and make a recommendation on how to proceed.
-In this meeting, I will talk about the fee for my services.
-I represent clients on a contingency basis.
-This means if there is no recovery, there is no charge for my legal services.
-However, you will be responsible for out-of -pocket expenses of preparing or litigating your claim.
-Any out-of-pocket expenses I incur on your behalf will be reimbursed from the proceeds of your settlement or award.
+Answer: At our first meeting, the attorney will obtain information about the accident, your injuries and damages.
+The attorney also will discuss the strengths and weaknesses of your case and make a recommendation on how to proceed.
+In this meeting, the attorney will talk about the fee for the firm’s services.
+The firm represents clients on a contingency basis.
+This means if there is no recovery, there is no charge for the firm’s legal services.
+However, you will be responsible for out-of-pocket expenses of preparing or litigating your claim.
+Any out-of-pocket expenses the firm incurs on your behalf will be reimbursed from the proceeds of your settlement or award.